daniellenguyen/nguyen-danielle-webdev/README.md

 # About Me
 Hi!
 My name is Danielle and I'm an undergrad in my fourth year at NEU.
 I just came back from my second co-op, and I am interested in Data Vis.
-The purpose of this repo is to create a website for easily searching for local animals to adopt.
+This repo will be a website for searching local animals to adopt.

 # Relevant Links
 1. This is the root to the hosted environment on Heroku: